JuliusKoronciCH/dantian/README.md

   - React hook to access and update a specific property within the store.
   - Parameters:
     - `type`: The property path within the store.
-    - `options`: Optional object with a `disableCache` property to control local caching behavior.
+    - `options.disableCache`: boolean property to control local caching behavior.
+    - `options.throtle`: numeric property to control frequency of updates in ms.
   - Returns: An array containing:
     - The current value of the property.
     - A function to update the property.

 - `useHydrateStore()`

   - React hook to trigger store hydration.
   - Returns: A function to initialize the store with hydrated data.

 - `useIsHydrated()`

   - React hook to determine if the store is hydrated.
   - Returns: A boolean indicating hydration status.

 - `systemEvents$`